siran/writing/about.markdown

 ## F.A.Q.

+## Why An's Den?
+I needed a place to write freely and stop driving my friends crazy with so much chatter.

+Also, all of the people I admire have written their ideas.
+And so, I want to follow their steps and to contribute in my own way to humankind's world knowledge.

 ### What Am I?
 I am spirit, and so are you.

 ### What are then body and mind?
-We control our minds and body, which are our tools to navigate in this world.
+We control our minds and body, which are our tools to navigate this world.

 ### What is our job?
 Our job is to forgive and lay the grounds for love.

 ### What has An done with his life so far?
-The most important thing I've done is by far my daughter.
+By far, the most important thing I've done is contributing to nringing my daughter into this world.

 I am also proud of being a self-learner.
 I've navigated my waters through fundamental physics, philosophy, literature, non-literature, arts (I like playing music mostly, but also painting or writing), languages, computation and technology.